golang/proposal/design/go2draft-type-parameters.md

 // Map turns a []T1 to a []T2 using a mapping function.
 // This function has two type parameters, T1 and T2.
-// There are no constraints on the type parameters,
-// so this works with slices of any type. func Map[T1, T2 any](s []T1, f func(T1) T2) []T2 {
+// This works with slices of any type. func Map[T1, T2 any](s []T1, f func(T1) T2) []T2 {
 	r := make([]T2, len(s))
 	for i, v := range s {